rlee0525/TechnicalConceptsForInterviews/URLShortner.md

 **Naive first design**
   - Our main goal here is to come up with a skeleton to start building things out from.
   - Think about what endpoints/views we'll need, and what each one will have to do.

+**API - REST-style**

+1) Create a ShortLink
+  - Endpoint at bit.ly/api/v1/shortlink

+  To create a new ShortLink, we'll send a POST request with destination as required and slug as optional.

+      $ curl --data '{ "destination": "raymondlee.io"}' https://bit.ly/api/v1/shortlink
+    {
+      "slug": "o2prKj",
+      "destination": "raymondlee.io"
+    }

+  For now, we'll just reject non-POST requests with an error 501 ("not implemented") for now.

+  So our endpoint might look something like this (pseudocode):

+      public Response shortlink(Request request) {
+        if (request.method() != HttpMethod.POST) {
+            return new Response(HttpStatus.ERROR501); // HTTP 501 NOT IMPLEMENTED response
+        }

+        String destination = request.getData().getDestination();
+        String slug = request.getData().getSlug();

+        // if the request did not include a slug, make a new one if (slug == null) {
+            slug = generateRandomSlug();
+        }

+        DB.insertLink(slug, destination);

+        String responseBody = "{ 'slug' : '" + slug + "' }";

+        return new Response(HttpStatus.OK200, responseBody); // HTTP 200 OK response
+    }

+  **Questions to consider**
+  - What characters can we use in randomly generated slugs?
+  - What characters are allowed in URLs?
+  - How do we ensure a randomly generated slug hasn't already been used?
+  - If there is such a collision, how do we handle it?

+  2) Make a way to follow a ShortLink.

+      public Response redirect(Request request) {
+        String destination = DB.getLinkDestination(request.getPath());
+        return new Response(HttpStatus.FOUND302, destination); // HTTP 302 REDIRECT response
+    }

+### Slug Generation
+**How long should they be, what characters should we allow, and how should we handle random slug collisions?**